yumium/tech_notes/Advanced Python.md

 # Advanced Python

+Why Python in quant finance?
+- Useful for research, ML is Python heavy
+- Flexible and simple for automations (e.g., data ingestion, backtest, analytics, visualisation)

 Resources:

 - Fluent Python: this is a massive book, covers a ton of stuff.
 I've mostly skimmed it, for new stuff that's interesting I've marked with $$.
 Notes not following original book order